SHolysh/HydrographExplorerHelp/index.md

 _Figure 1: ORMGP Subwatershed Tool_

-The interactive tool provides properties of each subwatershed that the user selects.
-When a subwatershed is selected, the properties of the selected watershed appear in a window.
+The interactive mapping tool also provides properties of each subwatershed selected by the user.
+When a subwatershed is selected by mouse-clicking on the map), the properties of the selected subwatershed appear in a window.
 These properties include:
 - area of subwatershed
 - permeability
 - percent impervious cover